Jernskegg/CI-portfolio-Textabase/README.md

 ## Manual testing

   I have used visual studio, on my computer I don't have NPM installed, so All javascript are going to be manually tested.

+  Manually testing if post are acting like intented, This would include, using letters, symbols, numbers.
+  So far everything has been working as intended

+  testing on responsiveness using the google chrome developer tools to test out. responsiveness is good, It struggles on landscape mode on a "Galaxy fold" due to its narrows screen, And 4k looks very tiny(I do not have an oppertunity to try it in a real life scenario)

+  the page is very minimalist and relies a lot on the bootstrap functionality

 ## fixed bugs and issues found.